Alvaro-Jesus/Microarray-in-R/README.md

 # Microarray in R
-Pipeline to analyze affymetrix .CEL files
+Pipeline to download and analyze affymetrix .CEL files from GEO data